ahomu/Loxe/README.md

 [![npm version][npm-image]][npm-url] [![build status][circle-image]][circle-url] [![Dependency Status][deps-image]][deps-url]

-Flux architecture incorporates FRP library implementation.
-Observable is awesome!
+Flux architecture with FRP library implementation. **Observable is awesome!**

-- The main purpose is mapping the Observables to props of the component
+- The main purpose is **mapping the Observables to props** of the component
 - Design with a focus on ES6-7.
 - Using the [Higher-order Components](https://gist.github.com/sebmarkbage/ef0bf1f338a7182b6775) with [decorator](https://github.com/wycats/javascript-decorators) instead of Mixin.
 - To follow the [ES Observable Proposal](https://github.com/zenparsing/es-observable) to the `Subject`.